nulib/menu/README.md

 - Git
 - mySQL

 You'll need to install ImageMagick as well.
-The easiest way to use homebrew: brew install imagemagick
+The easiest way to use homebrew: brew install --with-libtiff imagemagick